aramis-lab/clinica/docs/Pipelines/MachineLearning_Classification.md

   - `LogisticReg`: logistic regression algorithm (input: all the data available)
   - `RandomForest`: random forest algorithm (input: all the data available)

 Each algorithm implements a grid search approach to choose the best parameters for the classification by looking at the value of the balanced accuracy.
-The area under curve (AUC) is also reported.
+The area under the receiver operating characteristic (ROC) curve (AUC) is also reported.
 The labels are automatically assigned based on the `diagnoses_tsv` file.

 ### Validation